Yugandhartripathi/railsApp/README.md

 # Ruby on Rails Application

-This is to record my progress with Ruby on Rails following the [Ruby on Rails](https://www.railstutorial.org/) by Michael Hartl Book
+This is to record my progress with Ruby on Rails following the [Ruby on Rails](https://www.railstutorial.org/) by Michael Hartl Book.

 ## License